 Sometimes the possible side-effects you want to avoid can help narrow down which antidepressant to use.
 For example if you have issues with energy levels, it may be better to try one less associated with the risk of causing drowsiness.

 Most antidepressants are generally safe, but government regulations require that all antidepressants carry black box warnings, the strictest warnings for prescriptions.
 In some cases, children, teenagers and young adults under 25 may have an increase in suicidal thoughts or behaviour when taking antidepressants, especially in the first few weeks after starting or when the dose is changed.

 Keep in mind that antidepressants are more likely to reduce suicide risk in the long run by improving mood.

 Making a Decision about Medications

-Talk therapy – especially when coupled with other lifestyle changes – can work just as well or better than antidepressants—minus the side effects—but often depression can rob you of the energy and motivation to pursue these avenues.
+Talk therapy – especially when coupled with other lifestyle changes – can work just as well or better than antidepressants—minus the side effects—but often depression can rob us of the energy and motivation to pursue these avenues.